AEB-labs/graphql-weaver/README.md

 });
 ```

 In the case where you want to perfom a link from a single id to a list of many related items, include `linkFieldName` as an alias for the linked list of items, and the `oneToMany` flag.
+Since we are making a single request for a GraphQL list of items, batchMode is not required and should be set to false.
 ```typescript
 const schema: GraphQLSchema = await weaveSchemas({
     endpoints: [{